 To the northwest of the city, you’ll find the Adirondacks — a sprawling wilderness that appears untouched by humans at first glance.
 But tucked throughout the mountains are plenty of places where you can rest, relax, and rejuvenate in beautiful surroundings.

 The Adirondacks are the largest protected natural area in the lower 48 states and home to a stunning variety of landscapes and history.
 From the St. Lawrence Seaway to Fort Ticonderoga, and from locally-sourced dining to eclectic arts, there’s something for everyone here.

 With its abundance of winter carnivals and festivals, winter is perhaps one of the best times to visit the Adirondacks.
 The colder months offer horse-drawn carriage rides, hot drinks, and the chance to experience the mountains in a quieter season.

 Where to Stay in the Adirondacks

 Experience splendid views of Lake George from your room at this 70-acre resort.
-A AAA Four Diamond Rated property, you’ll find an outdoor ice bar, spa, multiple dining options, and more all on-site.
+The Sagamore is a AAA Four Diamond Rated property where you’ll find an outdoor ice bar, spa, multiple dining options, and more all on-site.

 The Inn has stood in its current spot since 1833 and boasts the title of the oldest standing building in the area.
 Five cozy suites display Adirondacks antiques and furniture, and you’ll enjoy breakfast each morning and cocktails and charcuterie each evening.